nogre/gedit-scroll-convert/README.md

 ### Usage

 Highlight special character or code and press shortcut key, `<Alt-v>`.
-The old character or code will be replaced by the next available value.
+The selected character or code will be replaced by the next available value.
 Available languages are selectable under the plugin's preferences.
-Ascii and Html name are enabled by default.
+Ascii and Html Name are enabled by default.

-NB: Some Latex codes require packages or encodings to be used.
+NB: Some Latex codes require optional packages or encodings to be used.